rowTJ/rowtj.github.io/content/offseason.md

 description: A list of summer and fall rowing opportunities
 ---

+The best thing you can do for your rowing career is to continue in the summer and fall.
+If you bridge the gap between the end of the spring season and winter training, you will start the spring season in the best shape of your life and will work to become faster instead of try to get back to your previous peak.
+If you can't do summer or fall rowing, still try to stay in shape.

+Check out our [recommended training plans](/plans) or **do some running or biking if you cannot do steady state on the erg at a bare minimum** (start with 3x20:00/5:00r if you've never steady stated before).
+You don't want to lose all of your gains.
+If you’re low on time, try a Tabata (it only takes 4 minutes and has been scientifically proven to increase VO<sub>2</sub> Max): 8x00:20 MAX/00:10r

 ## [Resilient Rowing Summer Racing Program](https://www.resilientrowing.com/summer-racing)

 ### For Those Serious About Rowing and Live Closer to the Occoquan than Washington, D.C.